 Study 8A employed a single factor (targeting: gender vs. broad) between-subjects design.
 Our campaign was limited to U.S. women aged 21-44 (i.e., the primary age group for hard seltzer; Nielsen 2020) and optimized for traffic (i.e., clicks).
 It ran for seven days with a \$100 daily budget, yielding 135,189 unique impressions.

-FIGURE 11 STUDY 8A: BROAD ADVERTISING (LEFT) AND GENDER TARGETING (RIGHT)
+STUDY 8A: BROAD ADVERTISING (LEFT) AND GENDER TARGETING (RIGHT)

-STUDY 8B: (1) HARD SELTZER BROAD ADVERTISING, (2) HARD SELTZER GENDER TARGETING, (3) VITAMIN SELTZER BROAD ADVERTISING, (4) VITAMIN SELTZER GENDER TARGETING
+STUDY 8B: (1) HARD SELTZER BROAD ADVERTISING, (2) HARD SELTZER GENDER TARGETING, know."

-In the broad advertising condition, we wrote: "We thought you should be the first to know."
 Beneath this text appeared an image depicting "a new hard seltzer" (Figure 11).
 In the gender targeting condition, we followed the basic format of a manipulation from previous research using the Facebook A/B Test (e.g., Tucker [2014] wrote: "As a fan of Beyoncé, you know that strong women matter").
 We wrote: "You're a woman.
 So we thought you should be the first to know."
 The image text read: "a new hard seltzer.
 FOR WOMEN."
 We note that our decision to deliver advertisements only to women reflects a conservative test, since messaging so clearly targeting women (e.g., "You're a woman," "FOR WOMEN") should fare even worse if the audience also included men.